Modbus Meter Configuration

 By selecting the correct model, the Gateway will automatically read the corresponding registers.

-Modbus settings
+Modbus Parameters

-By default, the Gateway reads meters and other Modbus devices with the following parameters:
+By default, the Gateway reads Modbus meters and other devices with the following parameters:

 • Baudrate: 9600